YanningDai/StrokeAvatar/readme.md

 > **Windows note**: PyTorch may need to be installed manually before installing ML-Agents `pip3 install torch~=1.7.1 -f https://download.pytorch.org/whl/torch_stable.html`

 **macOS (Apple Silicon)**

-On macOS, ML-Agents is installed from source to ensure compatibility with the Python and PyTorch ecosystem.

 ```bash
 # Set up conda environment